 Stand Out with Little Details & Extras

-The little details make a big difference when it comes to short-term rentals.
+The little details make a big difference when it comes to short-term rental properties.
 Guests want to experience staying in a temporary home that’s cuter or cooler than their own.
 Just a few throw pillows, some candles, a couple of paintings from your local bargain store, and some small decorative touches can elevate your place 4 stars to 5.
 It’s all about adding finishing touches that will help you stand out from the competition.

 When it comes to deciding on those little extras that entice bookings (and encourage great reviews), use the competitors around you to your advantage.
 Do some research on what they offer: free Netflix, gourmet coffee, fluffy bathrobes?
 Compare their extras to yours, and see where you can outdo them.
 These details might be small, but they play a big part when people browse through multiple options – especially when you have a unit that’s very similar to others.